hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 By understanding and recognizing patterns in new art-making technologies, we can understand and respond to them better.
 Maybe the future won't repeat the past, but history could help avoid the superficial takes that treat this as something completely unprecedented and new.
 And, identifying these themes is fascinating in itself, if you like thinking about how things change.

-**Relevance to "AI" art**
+**What is "AI" art?**

-When I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)), this was a niche topic.
+This was a niche topic when I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)).
 In the past year, the stakes and emotional pitch have raised.

-In this article, I'm primarily focused on neural "AI" art, 2015 and later, which encompasses a range of techniques and approaches, including techniques that haven't been developed yet.
-I would divide this into two waves (so far): the First Neural "AI" Art Wave (2015–2021), including DeepDream to GANs and early text-to-image, and the second, current wave.
-In the first wave, most "AI" artists did their own coding, built on open-source tools, and often built their own datasets.
-In the nascent Second Wave (2022–), many people are experimenting with general purpose text-to-image or chatbots without doing their own coding or building their own datasets, which often rely on proprietary code and training.
+In this article, I'm primarily focused on recent _neural_ "AI" art, which I divide into two waves (so far).
+The **First Neural "AI" Art Wave lasted 2015–2021** and included DeepDream to GANs and early text-to-image; "AI" artists did their own coding, built on open-source tools, and, in many cases, built their own datasets.
+In the nascent **Second Wave (2022–)**, artists are experimenting with general purpose text-to-image interfaces or chatbots without doing their own coding or building their own datasets; these models often rely on proprietary code and/or datasets—but there are still people building their own systems to make art.

-"AI" art is not one single thing.
 I would define "AI" art as any art primarily based on the tools that we happen to be calling "[artificial intelligence](https://en.wikipedia.org/wiki/History_of_artificial_intelligence)" at the time.
-Prior to 2015, this would include artists like [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
-I might also include work _about_ "AI" that doesn't necessarily use "AI", like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," [ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/), and "[White Collar](https://whitecollar.thenewinquiry.com/)".
+"AI" artists prior to 2015 include like [Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) and [Karl Sims](https://www.karlsims.com/).
+One could also include work _about_ "AI" that doesn't necessarily _use_ "AI", like "[Signs of the Times](https://www.scottconradkelly.com/signs-of-the-times)," [ImageNetRoulette](https://paglen.studio/2020/04/29/imagenet-roulette/), and "[White Collar](https://whitecollar.thenewinquiry.com/)".
+I put "AI" in quotes because [these things are not intelligent](https://aaronhertzmann.com/2022/09/04/computationalism.html), they're just a class of computer software and algorithms.

-I am using terminology loosely about what is a new style, a new medium, or a new art form, since these are probably not useful distinctions here.  **"AI" art isn't just one thing,** it's both a faster way to make what we can already make; and a way to make new styles of existing media.
-Even so, changing the way you make pictures means you'll make different pictures.
+"AI" art isn't just one thing, these tools offer both faster ways to make what we can already make, and new types of media.
+Even so, changing the way you make pictures changes the pictures you'll make.
+I am using terminology loosely about what is a new style, a new medium, or a new art form, since these are probably not useful distinctions here.

 **This is a work-in-progress**